scramjetorg/scramjet-http-post/README.md

 ## License and contributions

-At this moment Scramjet is released under the terms of GPL-3.
+At this moment Scramjet is released under the terms of the MIT License.